Skip to main content

 • Married couples: Each spouse gets their own $108,000 limit if both qualify and have separate IRAs (up to $216,000 combined).

-Additionally, QCDs cannot go to Donor-Advised Funds (DAFs), as they don’t qualify as direct public charities under current rules.
+Additionally, QCDs cannot go to Donor-Advised Funds (DAFs), as they don’t qualify as direct public charities under current IRS rules.

 How Much Can You Donate?